Seth Galloway

-Seth Jordan Galloway (born January 12, 1987, in Evansville, Indiana) is an American Samoan association football player who plays as a defender.
+Seth Jordan Galloway (born January 12, 1987) is an American association football player who plays as a defender.

 Career

 Galloway began his career with Dalat International School and joined in 2004 to Malaysia who signed for Chinese Recreational Club in Penang.
 In 2005 attended to studies to the Nyack College and played for the Warrior's soccer team.
 Galloway played besides his studying at the Nyack College 2005 for JYSA United in Louisville, Kentucky and for Chicago Eagles from 2005 to 2008.
 He signed in April 2009 for Balestier Khalsa FC and was two months later on 9 June 2009 released.